On the Table

 We work side by side with those who are committed to ensuring greater Milwaukee is a vibrant, economically thriving region that comprises welcoming and inclusive communities providing opportunity, prosperity and a high quality of life for all.

-The Foundation serves Milwaukee, Ozaukee, Washington and Waukesha counties, and our donors support causes locally and around the world.
-Since being established in 1915, the Foundation has awarded more than $621 million in grants – including a historic $60 million in 2016 – supporting a wide variety of nonprofits and initiatives that are forging a brighter future for the people of greater Milwaukee.
+The Foundation serves Milwaukee, Ozaukee, Washington and Waukesha counties, and our donors support a wide range of causes locally and around the world.
+Since being established in 1915, the Foundation has awarded more than $717 million in grants – including a historic $95 million in 2017 – supporting a wide variety of nonprofits and initiatives that are forging a brighter future for the people of greater Milwaukee.

 We recognize that our region has serious challenges.
 Entrenched disparities threaten to further segregate our communities physically, socially and economically.
 As a community foundation, we can play an important role in bringing people together to bridge those divides.
 Our community’s needs compel us to convene people, generate ideas and catalyze investment to accelerate progress toward an equitable region.
-There are no easy answers, but we know for certain that as a community, we are GREATER TOGETHER.
-To learn more, visit greatermilwaukeefoundation.org
+There are no instant solutions, but we know for certain that as a community, we are GREATER TOGETHER.
+To learn more, visit greatermilwaukeefoundation.org.